 Plus Plus are fabulous jigsaw shaped pieces, made from toxic free recyclable plastic, developed in Denmark in the 1980s.
 They come in lots of different colours.
 You can make flat or 3D shapes by slotting them together, and create either freeform sculptures or try following the picture guides.

-This was his attempt the other week at getting it out to play with.
+This was his attempt getting it out to play with.

 Instead, I decided that we’d use the Plus Plus for colour sorting activities.
 I love toys that has different uses and Plus Plus can be used in lots of different ways.

 N’s pretty good on his colours (well, the basic ones anyway) and there’s a good range in every Plus Plus pack (they also now stock pastel colours, which are really pretty and would be perfect for Easter or summer patterns), enough to do some decent colour sorting.
 We have the 250 pack, but there’re now different size packs available, as well as specific sets depending on how much creating you want to do.